tinythings/bunkerbox/docs/config/runtime.md

 image: localhost/bunkerbox-opencode:1.17.18
 workspace: cow
 workspace_quota: 10G
+workspace_exclude:
+  - demo/
 home: persist
 network: bridge
 allow:
   - api.deepseek.com
 ```

 The `oci` field points to the archive in the packaged install.
 The `image` field is the image tag used by the runtime.
 The `workspace` field controls how the project is mounted (see below).
-The `workspace_quota` field caps the upper layer size for copy-on-write mode.
+The `workspace_quota` field caps the upper layer size.
+The `workspace_exclude` field lists directory patterns to exclude from the overlay walk — these go through uncapped bind-mounts instead.
 The `home` field controls whether app state is saved.
 The `network` and `allow` fields control networking.

 ## Workspace